Hot Flashes & Nervous System Discharge

 Endotoxin load + liver/gut processing slow clearance → more overflow = more heat.

-They’re the terrain speaking through heat.
+Hot flashes are the terrain speaking through heat.

 → Learn more: The SWIM Terrain Map